UniversalDependencies/UD_French-Sequoia/README.md

 # Changelog

+* 2019-05-15 v2.4
+  * Several corrections in the original corpus (often found during PARSEME-Fr annotation project)
+  * Update the conversion process (mainly to handle new validation rules)
+* 2018-11-15 v2.3
+  * Change date annotation
+  * Improve NOUN/PROPN distinction
+  * Several corrections in the original corpus and in the conversion process
 * 2018-04-15 v2.2
   * Subtyping of the `obl` relation with 3 relations `obl:arg`, `obl:mod`, `obl:agent`
   * Several corrections in the original corpus and in the conversion process